CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Experimental Setup and Results

-\paragraph{Ablation Studies} We have performed extensive ablation studies for various hyperparameters, including the SupCon temperature $\tau_\text{SC}$, the time-dependent weighting function temperature $\tau_{r}$, and the CFG sampling parameter $\omega$; these plots can be found in the supplementary material.
-In particular, we note that we consistently find smaller values (same range as DDPM) of $\omega$ perform better for CORAL relative to CBDM and T2H.
-CORAL creates embeddings that separate different classes, which reduces the need for additional classifier-free (ambient) guidance via larger $\omega$ during generation.
+\paragraph{Ablation Studies} We have performed extensive ablation studies for various hyperparameters, including the SupCon temperature $\tau_\text{SC}$, the time-dependent weighting function temperature $\tau_{r}$, and the CFG sampling parameter $\omega$; these plots can be found in \cref{app:ablation}.